Aligned, Multiple-transient Events in the First Palomar Sky Survey

-"Aligned, Multiple-transient Events in the First Palomar Sky Survey" and "Transients in the Palomar Observatory Sky Survey (POSS-I) may be associated with nuclear testing and reports of unidentified anomalous phenomena" are the names of two companion papers published in October 2025 in Publications of the Astronomical Society of the Pacific and Scientific Reports, respectively.
-The principal authors of the two papers were Beatriz Villarroel and Stephen Bruehl.
+"Aligned, Multiple-transient Events in the First Palomar Sky Survey" and "Transients in the Palomar Observatory Sky Survey (POSS-I) may be associated with nuclear testing and reports of unidentified anomalous phenomena" are two companion papers published in October 2025 in Publications of the Astronomical Society of the Pacific and Scientific Reports, respectively.
+The principal authors of the two papers were astronomer Beatriz Villarroel and clinical psychologist Stephen Bruehl.

-Authors of the two papers contended the results of their research indicated the potential presence of UFOs orbiting the Earth in the 1950s.
-That conclusion was criticized by other scientists and preprints of both papers were rejected from archiving by arXiv due to what it said was a lack of "sufficient or substantive scholarly research".
+The authors of the two papers contended that their research indicated the potential presence of UFOs orbiting the Earth in the 1950s.
+Their conclusions or research methodology were met with wide skepticism, and criticized by physicists including Michael Wiescher, Nigel Hambly, Kevin Knuth, and others.

 Background

-In the 1950s, San Diego's Mount Palomar Observatory photographed the entire northern sky in small sections.
+In the 1950s, San Diego's Mount Palomar Observatory photographed the northern sky in small sections.
 Subsequent research observed that some features present in the Palomar survey did not appear in later surveys.
-The difference was generally attributed to faults in the Palomar Observatory's glass photographic plates.In a 2021 paper, Beatriz Villarroel and several co-authors concluded the plate fault explanation for the Palomar artifacts was unlikely.
-(Note: Villarroel later stated that the paper advanced from the hypothesis that the Palomar transients were "some kind of non-human or extraterrestrial satellites in orbit around the Earth".)
-The paper's conclusion was rejected in a rejoinder paper by University of Edinburgh astronomers, which observed that many of the transients were probably "emulsion holes on the intermediate positive plates used during reproduction of the copy sets" and that digitized versions of the Palomar plates, which Villarroel and her co-authors analyzed, "are likely peppered with ... false detections".
+The difference was generally attributed to faults in the Palomar Observatory's glass photographic plates.
+In a 2021 paper, Beatriz Villarroel and several co-authors concluded the plate fault explanation for the Palomar artifacts was unlikely.
+Their conclusion was disputed in a critique paper published in 2024 which reasserted that the transients were artefacts resulting from the procedure used to copy the Palomar plates.

-According to Villarroel, a speaking invitation previously extended to her to address a workshop at Penn State University on the paper was then withdrawn due to alleged violation of conduct codes by her paper's second author.
-At this time, Villarroel—faced with what she characterized as bullying and harassment within the mainstream astronomical community—said that she decided to fully embark on "UFO research" and "destigmatizing the UFO topic".
-In 2024, she delivered a TEDx talk in Zurich titled "Why we should search for alien artifacts".